 If you want a lower monthly payment without making extra payments, refinancing your student loans with a private lender could be an option to consider.

-While refinancing with a private lender means you lose all the benefits and protections offered for federal student loans, qualifying borrowers could secure a more competitive interest rate, thereby lowering how much interest owed over the life of the loan.
+While refinancing with a private lender means you lose all the benefits and protections offered for federal student loans, qualifying borrowers could secure a more competitive interest rate, lowering how much interest owed over the life of the loan.

 Can You Consolidate Student Loans When You Have Private Loans?